-EDUC 209 Teaching of English to Speakers of Other Languages (TESOL) (1/2 or 1) Students develop strategies-fully grounded in research, and practice-to teach English as a second language (ESL) in the United States or to teach English as a foreign language (EFL) internationally.
-Students will have the option of enrolling in the class for either one-half credit or one credit.
-Both the one-half credit and the onecredit courses will focus upon second language assessment, second language teaching methodologies, and ESL/EFL materials development and curriculum design.
-Students may, with approval, gain practical experience through a seventeen day-trip to Anhui Normal University in China, which will be undertaken in December immediately after the classroom portion of the course.
+EDUC 209 Teaching of English to Speakers of Other Languages (TESOL)

+Students develop strategies-fully grounded in research, and practice- to teach English as a second language (ESL) in the United States or to teach English as a foreign language (EFL) internationally.
+The course will focus upon second language assessment, second language teaching methodologies, and ESL/EFL materials development and curriculum design.
 S. Schroth